yoonthegoon/yoonthegoon/README.md

 🦀 I'm currently learning Rust. 🍄

-🐍 Ask if about Python or Django if you require consulting for either. 🦄
+🐍 Ask me about Python or Django if you require consulting for either. 🦄

 🐖 You can reach me in either the official Python or Django Discord servers; I am relatively active in both. 🤖